iv-org/invidious/README.md

 ```

 ## Documentation

 [Documentation](https://github.com/omarroth/invidious/wiki) can be found in the wiki.

 ## Extensions

-Extensions for Invidious and for integrating Invidious into other projects [are in the wiki](https://github.com/omarroth/invidious/wiki/Extensions)
+[Extensions](https://github.com/omarroth/invidious/wiki/Extensions) can be found in the wiki, as well as documentation for integrating it into other projects.

 ## Made with Invidious